JBAguinaga/DATA3402_Kaggle_Challenge/README.md

 ![UTA-DataScience-Logo](https://user-images.githubusercontent.com/98781538/226424191-8cadd40f-3610-4ed5-93b1-9e9072098975.png)

-# Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+# Homesite Quote Conversion

+* This repository is my implementation of a Random Forest and Linear Regression algorithm to predict whether or not customers will purchase a quoted insurance plan.

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+* Using an anonymized database of information on customer and sales activity, including property and coverage information, Homesite is challenging you to predict which customers will purchase a given quote.
+Accurately predicting conversion would help Homesite better understand the impact of proposed pricing changes and maintain an ideal portfolio of customer segments.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+* The approach in this repository is for a regression task, using two common algorithms and comparing the results.
+Ultimately, the Random Forest model outperformed the Linear Regression model.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.

 ## Summary of Workdone